Suitable Outboard Propeller Brands*

 Tips for Reinstalling a New Hub

-- Follow Torque Specifications: This is important and do not forget it when tightening the retaining nut or bolts, follow the torque settings strictly.
-This is useful in meeting the required tension but over-tightening, which harms the relative parts of the rubber hub or shaft.
+4. Follow Torque Specifications: This is important, and do not forget it when tightening the retaining nut or bolts; follow the torque settings strictly.
+This is useful in meeting the required tension, but over-tightening which harm the relative parts of the rubber hub or shaft.

-- Inspect After Installation: Lastly, when fixing the hub and putting back the propeller, examine your installation thoroughly to ensure all is in position and secure as the last step.
-A visual observation conducted at a short range may help avert problems during the working conditions.
+5. Inspect After Installation: Lastly, when fixing the hub and putting back the propeller, examine your installation thoroughly to ensure all is in position and secure as the last step.
+A visual observation conducted at a short range may help avert problems during working conditions.

 In summary, though these tips may appear to be common sense, they will not only help ensure the success of the installation but also improve the effectiveness and durability of your boat’s propeller system.